Docmaps-Project/rfcs/proposals/001_interop.md

 These endpoints are REQUIRED for all standard Docmaps servers.
 They enable consumers to discover what docmaps or objects can be retrieved from this server.
 They return information about further quueries that can be performed to retrieve docmaps.

-#### GET /ldgraph/

-TODO: does this endpoint make any sense with the combination of SEARCH?

 #### POST /search

 The search query MUST be accepted in the request body as type `application/json`.
 Although servers are invited to